 Step 3: Right-click on the folder and choose the Pin to Quick access choice from the menu.

 You can also drag the folder you want to pin and drop it into the Quick Access section when you see the tip message Pin to Quick access appeared.

 Step 1: Press Win + E to open File Explorer.

 Step 2: Right-click on the folder you want to unpin from the Quick access section.

 How to remove files from Quick Access?

-- Right click on the file that you want to remove.
+Step 2: Right-click on the file you want to remove.

-To be frank with you, the files in Windows 10 Quick Access missing problem often come up without giving any indications at first.
+The files in Windows 10 Quick Access missing problem often come up without giving any indications at first.
 So, you don’t have a chance or time to be well prepared for it.
-But, the good news is that you can actually complete files recovery on Windows 10 by yourself.
+But the good news is that you can actually complete file recovery in Windows 10 by yourself.

-When the files missing from Quick Access list are really lost/deleted from a Windows 10 computer, you should turn to MiniTool Power Data Recovery to get help.
+When the files missing from the Quick Access list are lost/deleted from a Windows 10 computer, you should turn to MiniTool Power Data Recovery to get help.